Technology Education Department

 ARCHITECTURAL DESIGN I (COLLEGE PREP) 9-12

 Using architectural computer software, this course will provide students with the necessary skills to do architectural drawing and design.
 Students will create floor plans, add doors, windows, furniture, and create a pictorial drawing of the plan with hidden lines removed.
 The projects assigned in this course have been carefully designed and paced to give the student a feeling of accomplishment in the construction of his/her own house/building plans.
 This course involves students in house/building design and construction.
 No drafting experience is needed.
-Note: This course may be used for computer literacy credit.

 ARCHITECTURAL DESIGN II (HONORS) 10-12

 This course is an advanced course for the student who is interested in a career relating to architecture.
 Students will explore creating objects with architectural software.
 Using 3D entities, students will develop a model city, shopping center, or dream house.
 Environmental issues will be covered pertaining to house/city/shopping center construction.
 Students will be involved in model making.
-PREREQUISITE: Architectural Design I

-FOUNDATIONS OF TECHNOLOGY I (COLLEGE PREP) 9-12
+TECHNOLOGY FOUNDATIONS (COLLEGE PREP) 9-12

-GRAPHIC ARTS I (COLLEGE PREP) 9-12
+GRAPHIC ARTS (COLLEGE PREP) 9-12

-ROBOTICS (HONORS) 11-12
+ROBOTICS (HONORS) 10-12

 Robotics is intended to provide students with an introduction to the world of robotics through a series of hands on activities.
 Students will become familiar with, and demonstrate skills in, the principal areas that comprise robotic systems.
 Sensors, microprocessors, hardware, software, actuators, motors, gears, mechanism design, programming, and algorithm development will be covered in this course.
-Students will participate in a series of design projects where they will build robots, wire, program, characterize and integrate various sensors to provide environmental, and other types of sensing.
+Students will participate in a series of design projects where they will build robots, wire, program, characterize, and integrate various sensors to provide environmental, and other types of sensing.
 Students will gain experience relevant to realistic industrial or personal applications using robotic controls.
-PREREQUISITE: Algebra 2

 CONSTRUCTION SYSTEMS I (COLLEGE PREP) 9-12

-Construction systems is a course designed to help students understand how our constructed environment was built, is being built, and will be built in the future.
+Construction Systems is a course designed to help students understand how our constructed environment was built, is being built, and will be built in the future.
 Students will learn what it means to be responsible citizens in making decisions relative to our construction environment and in using construction technology.
-Students will be involved with the following construction procedures, using common tools, processing typical materials, and experiencing productive working conditions.
+Students will be involved with construction procedures, using common tools, processing typical materials, and experiencing productive working conditions.
 The major strands of this course will involve designing, building, and using structures.